AustinKent/bbgm-ads/integrations/bbgm.md

 ## Display ads

 Run this code to display ads in your divs.
-This assumes `window.googletag` and `bbgmAds` are present, so it must run after all the above stuff.
+This assumes `window.googletag` and `window.bbgmAds` are present, so it must run after all the above stuff.

     bbgmAds.cmd.push(() => {
       // This initializes the ads and displays the initial banners.
 It returns a promise